We offer study abroad residential programs that have served nearly 1200 participants since 2009.

-The Year in Japan Program was established in 1976 on the campus of Konan University and has served over 600 students from a number of different American universities.
+The Year in Japan Program was established in 1976 on the campus of Konan University and since 2009 it has served nearly 250 students from a number of different American universities.
 The program is administrated by the Department of East Asian Languages and Cultures at the University of Illinois at Urbana-Champaign for a consortium of American universities that includes the University of Arizona, the University of Hawaii-Manoa, and the University of Pittsburgh.

-The program is housed in the Konan International Exchange Center (KIEC) of Konan University, a small liberal arts university of 10,000 students in a suburban district of Kobe.
-Kobe is located in the Kansai area, the middle part of Japan which includes Kyoto, Nara, and Osaka.
-It is the sixth largest city in Japan with a population of 1.5 million and is an international port city.
+The program is housed in the Konan International Exchange Center (KIEC) of Konan University, a liberal arts university of 10,000 students in a suburban district of Kobe.
+Kobe is located in the Kansai area, the middle part of Japan, which includes Kyoto, Nara, and Osaka.
+An international port city, Kobe is the sixth-largest city in Japan, with a population of 1.5 million.

 The campus of Konan University is 20 minutes from downtown Kobe, 40 minutes from downtown Osaka, and less than an hour and a half from Kyoto.
 Combining the new and the old, this area of Japan provides a stimulating backdrop for the study of Japan.

-The Illinois Program in Paris offers a full academic year or one semester of study in the French language, literature, and civilization.
-Students can learn about another culture firsthand and interact with French people and institutions.
+The Illinois Program in Paris offers a full academic year or one semester of study in French language, literature, and civilization.

-From Notre Dame to the Louvre, from Napoléon’s tomb to the Eiffel tower, from the Musée du Monde Arabe to the new Bibliothèque Mitterand, Paris is renowned for its arts, its history, and its vital cultural traditions.
-Lively neighborhoods, outdoor markets, shops, cafés, concerts, clubs, and countless cultural events make this a great cosmopolitan city.
+From Notre Dame to the Louvre, from Napoléon’s tomb to the Eiffel tower, from the Musée du Monde Arabe to the new Bibliothèque Mitterand, Paris is renowned for its arts, history, and vital cultural traditions.
+Lively neighborhoods, outdoor markets, shops, cafés, concerts, clubs, and countless cultural events make this one of the world's great cosmopolitan cities.

 Make the most of your college career and give your résumé an edge by getting an international education.
 Through the Illinois Program in Paris, you can learn about another culture firsthand, interact with French people and institutions, study various aspects of French civilization, and make lifelong friends.